Justin-Zog/neural_networks_and_evolution/doc/logicSpitball.md

 these *endogenous* neurons will still fire bursts of action potentials, become silent again, then fire bursts again.
 He said that these type of rhythmic behaviors could be in charge of respiration.
 To relate what I understood to our program, I think I will need to include a fourth type of `node`.
 This new `node` would send a 'value' through its `output edges` even if it has received no input.
+I will call this node an `oscillatory node`.

 ### How can we incorporate this in our program?